-As compensation for serving on our Board of Directors, each of our independent directors receives an annual fee of \$20,000, an additional \$1,000 for each Board of Directors meeting attended, and an additional \$1,000 for each committee meeting attended.
+As compensation for serving on our Board, each of our independent directors receives an annual fee of \$20,000, an additional \$1,000 for each Board meeting attended, and an additional \$1,000 for each committee meeting attended.
 In addition, the chairperson of the Audit Committee receives an annual fee of \$3,000, and the chairpersons of each of the Compensation and Ethics, Nominating and Corporate Governance committees receive annual fees of \$1,000 for their additional services in these capacities.
-In addition, we reimburse our directors for their reasonable out-of-pocket expenses incurred in connection with their board service, including those incurred for attendance at Board of Directors and committee meetings.
+In addition, we reimburse our directors for their reasonable out-of-pocket expenses incurred in connection with their board service, including those incurred for attendance at Board and committee meetings.

-We do not pay any compensation to directors who also serve as our officers, or as officers or directors of our Adviser or our Administrator, in consideration for their service on our Board of Directors.
-Our Board of Directors may change the compensation of our independent directors in its discretion.
-None of our independent directors received any compensation from us during the fiscal year ended December 31, 2010 other than for Board of Directors or committee service and meeting fees.
+We do not pay any compensation to directors who also serve as our officers, or as officers or directors of our Adviser or our Administrator, in consideration for their service on our Board.
+Our Board may change the compensation of our independent directors in its discretion upon the recommendation of our Compensation Committee.
+None of our independent directors received any compensation from us during the fiscal year ended December 31, 2011 other than for Board or committee service and meeting fees.